yale-fortunoff/critical-editions-content/content/intro-hvt-2348.md

 >Jewish migration from the Russian Empire to the United States in the years 1881–1914 was one of the most intense mass population movements in history.
 Over a single generation, more than a quarter of the Jewish-Russian population was resettled overseas...
 The Russian Empire was home to some 5.3 million Jews in 1897, approximately half of world Jewry.
 Almost all of them, 94 percent, were residing in a restricted territory known as the Pale of Settlement, comprising the 25 western provinces of the Russian Empire...
 Under the Tsars, the Jewish population experienced a very rapid population growth, according to estimates as much as five-fold during the nineteenth century..
 The 1881 crisis that followed the assassination of the relatively liberal-minded Tsar Alexander II, and the ascendance to the throne of his reactionary son Tsar Alexander III, is often considered a "turning point" in Jewish History.. [leading to] the notorious May Laws of 1882 and a series of anti-Jewish legislations that further restricted the rights of residence, education, occupation, and political representation of Russian Jews.[^6]

-[^5]: Silviu Costachie, ‘The Immigration of Jews from the Russian Empire,’ in *Geopolitics, History, and International Relations* 3/2 (2011), 248-53; Yannay Spitzer, ‘Pogroms, Networks and Migrations: The Jewish Migration from the Russian Empire to the United States, 1881-1914,’ in <https://eh.net/eha/wp-content/uploads/2013/11/Spitzer.pdf> (accessed 9 March 2021).
+[^5]: Silviu Costachie, 'The Immigration of Jews from the Russian Empire,' in *Geopolitics, History, and International Relations* 3/2 (2011), 248-53; Yannay Spitzer, 'Pogroms, Networks and Migrations: The Jewish Migration from the Russian Empire to the United States, 1881-1914,' in <https://eh.net/eha/wp-content/uploads/2013/11/Spitzer.pdf> (accessed 9 March 2021).

-[^6]: Spitzer, ‘Pogroms,’ 3.
+[^6]: Spitzer, 'Pogroms,' 3.

 The Bruskins, like many turn-of-the-century immigrants, assimilated fairly quickly.
 They began in the more industrial town of Ansonia, which is located on the Naugatuck River in New Haven Country, about twelve miles northwest of New Haven proper.
 Known as 'Copper City' due to the important heavy machine manufacturing industry, Ansonia had a large working-class population, including many who were first generation immigrants, like the parents of Sidney Bruskin.
 Ansonia can also be considered the birthplace of the American bicycle: in 1866, French-born inventor Pierre Lallement submitted an application for a patent for the first pedal bicycle.
 Sidney Bruskin would go on to own a bike shop in New Haven, evidently influenced by local pride in the important invention.[^7]

-[^7]: See the Wikipedia page for ‘Ansonia’: https://en.wikipedia.org/wiki/Ansonia,_Connecticut.
+[^7]: See the Wikipedia page for 'Ansonia': https://en.wikipedia.org/wiki/Ansonia,_Connecticut.

 As Bruskin notes, his family moved from Ansonia to New Haven when he was four years old.
 Bruskin would reside in New Haven until his retirement, when his "wife became ill and handicapped," and they moved to Oronoque Forest, a development in West Haven (but not far from New Haven).
 As Bruskin told a high school student in 2003, "I've always considered New Haven as my real home, where I was brought up and all my friends—most of my friends—live here...
 I'm a New Havener."[^8]